Enokido Station (Aichi): Platforms

-Adjacent stations

 Station history

 Enokido Station was opened on November 18, 1944.
 It has been unattended since June 1974.
 In January 2002, the tracks were elevated and the station building was reconstructed.
 In January 2005, the Tranpass system of magnetic fare cards with automatic turnstiles was implemented.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 1,591 passengers daily (boarding passengers only).